-Previous simulations of transactions embedded in the file system showed that file system transactions can perform as well as a DBMS in disk-bound configurations [Seltzer and Stonebraker 1990].
-The same simulations showed that for CPUbound configurations, file system transactions usually have an overhead caused by system call costs of less than 20%.
+Previous simulations of transactions embedded in the file system showed that file system transactions can perform as well as a DBMS in disk-bound configurations [37].
+The same simulations showed that for CPU-bound configurations, file system transactions usually have an overhead caused by system call costs of less than 20%.

-The Inversion File System [Olson 1993] is a user-level wrapper library with filesystem-like functions that stores files in a POSTGRES database.
+The Inversion File System [30] is a user-level wrapper library with file-system-like functions that stores files in a POSTGRES database.
 Inversion uses POSTGRES to support transactions and fast crash recovery.
 Unfortunately, Inversion operates in its own namespace, separate from that of other file systems, and uses different functions from the traditional Unix API, making it unsuitable for integrating legacy and transactional applications.

-OdeFS [Gehani et al. 1994], Oracle's iFS [Oracle Corporation 2000], and DBFS [Murphy et al. 2002] are user-level NFS servers that use databases as a backing store.
-This approach allows unmodified applications to use the file system, but ACID properties cannot be extended to the application because the NFS client cache can serve requests without consulting the database system.
+OdeFS [9], Oracle's iFS [31], and DBFS [28] are user-level NFS servers that use databases as a backing store.
+This approach allows unmodified applications to FSL Technical Report, No. FSL-06-01, January 2006.

+use the file system, but ACID properties cannot be extended to the application because the NFS client cache can serve requests without consulting the database system.
 Also performance suffers due to data copies and context switches related to the network stack.
 OdeFS is a file-system interface to objects already in the Ode object-oriented database.
-For each type of Ode object, new methods must be defined for read, write, and other file-system operations.
-DBFS is a block-structured file system developed using BDB.
+For each type of Ode object, new methods must be defined for read, write, and other file-system operations. iFS supports many access methods: NFS, FTP, WebDAV, Samba, SMTP, IMAP4, and POP3; it offers several useful features such as versioning, change notification, and indexing; iFS provides convenient access to files using a variety of network protocols, but most of these protocols are not compatible with many applications; and the clients may cache data.
+DBFS is a block-structured file system developed using BDB [28].
 DBFS exceeds FFS's performance for meta-data operations.
-However, for page-sized data operations it is 5 to 40 times slower.
+However, for data operations it is 50-80% slower.
+In our evaluation, we have observed a similar pattern: meta-data operations are often faster using the database, but raw I/O throughput is reduced.

-WinFS is part of an upcoming version of Microsoft Windows [Microsoft Corporation 2004] (originally WinFS was slated for Longhorn, but has been delayed to "some future date").
+WinFS is part of an upcoming version of Microsoft Windows [26] (originally WinFS was slated for Longhorn, but has been delayed to "some future date").
 WinFS will integrate a full-fledged SQL DBMS into the OS.
 Using a heavyweight DBMS with SQL enables powerful queries, but could add significant code complexity.
 Additionally, overheads may be significant depending on schema design and query processing.
 WinFS uses the database as well as an NTFS file system as a backing store for all files.
 WinFS changes the basic unit of data storage from a file to an item (an object with attributes).
 The WinFS API supports explicit transactions for items, but since the API is so radically different, applications must change to take advantage of its new features.